imakris/glatter/README.md

 > Note: ARB/KHR debug output still needs a debug context; glatter’s error checks work independently.

 For WGL wrappers, glatter sets `SetLastError(0)` immediately before the call so the subsequent `GetLastError()` check reflects that call.
-The log message indicates if the error code may be stale.
+This avoids reporting a stale error from unrelated WinAPI calls; any `GetLastError()` observed right after the wrapper reflects that specific WGL call.

 ---